World leaders express shock over latest US shooting

 The foreign ministry also issued a message in which it offered “France’s full support to the American people and authorities.”

-Australian Prime Minister Julia Gillard said in a statement: “Australia grieves with America today following the mass shooting of primary school children and teachers in Connecticut.
+Australian Prime Minister Julia Gillard said “Australia grieves with America today following the mass shooting of primary school children and teachers in Connecticut.

 “Like President Obama and his fellow Americans, our hearts too are broken.

 “We share America’s shock at this senseless and incomprehensible act of evil.”

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.